corndel-swe/photoship-nimonian/README.md

 1. Read the docs on
    [working with arrays](https://swe-docs.netlify.app/js/working-with-arrays.html).

+1. Complete Exercise 1a:

-1. Attempt Exercise 1a.
-You'll find it in `exercises/1a.js`.
+   - You'll find it in `exercises/1a.js`.

-1. Run `npm run test:1a` in the terminal to see if you got it right!
+   - Run `npm run test:1a` in the terminal to see if you got it right!

-1. Once you pass the tests, type `git commit -am "Solves 1a"` in the terminal and hit enter to commit your solution.
-Now type `git push` to sync your changes to github.
+   - Once you pass the tests, type `git commit -am "Solves 1a"` in the terminal and hit enter to commit your solution.

+   - Now type `git push` to sync your changes to github.

 1. Do the same for Exercise 1b.